Friday, November 9, 2012

 The castle's medieval tower is crowned by a Baroque helmet.

-... we took a stroll through the park at the Ilm River in the direction of Goethe's Gartenhaus.
-He had lived there from 1776 until 1782 when he moved into his townhouse at the Frauenplan.
+... we took a stroll through the park at the Ilm River toward Goethe's Gartenhaus.
+He had lived there from 1776 until 1782, when he moved into his townhouse at the Frauenplan.

 Goethe's garden, where He grew his vegetables.